triggermesh/docs/docs/guides/installation.md

 These four steps are highlighted below.
 The first two steps (i.e Access to a Kubernetes cluster and installation of Knative are not described in details in this documentation).
 After completing those four steps you can validate your TriggerMesh installation.

+Alternatively you can also use the [TriggerMesh AMI](triggermesh-ami.md) to deploy the platform in a AWS EC2 instance.

 ## Pre-requisites

 The knative project is a dependency of TriggerMesh, install it using the instructions in the [documentation](https://knative.dev/docs/admin/install/)